aspose-font/Aspose.Font-Documentation/net/what-is-font/font-formats/_index.md

 It offers a notable space saving.

-The pcinzip of CFF work is that it works as a container to hold several fonts together as one unit.
+The prinzip of `CFF` work is that it works as a container to hold several fonts together as one unit.
 This unit is called FontSet.

 Like `Type 1` and `TrueType` formats, `CFF` also uses hinting.
 It uses the same methods to represent hints as `Type 1`, but they are easier and cleaner to write in code.